 The Jellyfish Lake with the Palauan name Ongeim’l Tketau is a meromictic marine lake with a reduced salinity on the surface due to the high annual rainfall.
 It is about 12000 years old and is connected to the ocean only through small cracks and crevices.

 In the lake lives a population of 6.2 million jellyfish, an endemic subspecies of the golden jelly, the Mastigias papua etpisoni.
-These jellyfish have a symbiotic algae living in their tissues.
-The algae gives the jellyfish energy and nutrients gained through photosynthesis and the jellyfish swims around the lake and rotate to ensure that the algae will get enough sunlight.
+These jellyfish have symbiotic algae living in their tissues.
+The algae give the jellyfish energy and nutrients gained through photosynthesis and the jellyfish swims around the lake and rotates to ensure that the algae will get enough sunlight.